 - Keratoconjunctivitis Sicca

-Despite this, Long Haired Chihuahuas are known for living long happy and healthy lives, with a typical lifespan of between 15 and 20 years.
+Despite this, Long Haired Chihuahuas are known for living long happy, and healthy lives, with an average life expectancy between 15 and 20 years.
+Unlike their cousins, Teacup Chihuahuas, which are prone to having health problems just because of their size.

 Long Haired Chihuahua Appearance: Coat, Color and Grooming

-The Chihuahua is a small dog, weighing around 6lb.
+The Chihuahua is a small dog, a toy breed recognized by the American Kennel Club, weighing around 6lb.

 They have large, triangular ears, a short muzzle and bright, intelligent eyes.
 Their legs and tail are proportional to their body.